maciej-gawlas/mealAI/.ai/prd-changelog.md

 ### ✨ Features

 - **Recipe Preferences**: Users can now associate dietary and culinary preferences with their recipes.
 When creating a new recipe, an optional array of `preference_ids` can be provided.
 This allows for better categorization and future filtering of recipes based on user needs.
+- **Filter Recipes by Preference**: Added a dropdown in the recipes list and support for the query parameter `preference` in the `GET /api/recipes` endpoint, enabling users to filter recipes by their dietary preferences.

 ### 🛠️ Technical Changes